 The expiration dates for the credits listed below have passed.
 However, these credits had carryover provisions.
 The estate or trust may claim these credits only if there is a carryover available from prior years.
 If the estate or trust is not required to complete Schedule P (541), get form FTB 3540 to figure the estate's or trust's credit carryover to future years.
-For EZ, LAMBRA, MEA, or TTA credit carryovers, get form FTB 3805Z, FTB 3807, 3808, or form FTB 3809.
-For California Motion Picture and Television Product credit, get form FTB 3541.
+For EZ, LAMBRA, MEA, or TTA credit carryovers, get form FTB 3805Z, form FTB 3808, or form FTB 3809.
 See "Where to Get Tax Forms and Publications" on the back cover.